-12.1.1 General: A Capital Project Committee and its Steering Subcommittee will be appointed for each capital outlay project by the Executive Review Committee for Capital Project Development (ERC) with concurrence from the Architect for the University, the Facilities Planning and Construction (FP&C) Department, and the requisite senior administrator responsible for the use of the new facility.
+12.1.1 General: A Capital Project Steering Committee will be appointed for each capital outlay project by the Chief Facilities Officer and the Architect for the University with the concurrence of the Executive Review Committee for Capital Project Development (ERC).

-12.1.2 The Steering Committee: The Steering Subcommittee will oversee the project's scope, budget, schedule, and design, and will serve as the primary contact with the consultant's design team.
+12.1.2 The Committee: The Committee will oversee the project's scope, budget, schedule, and design, and will serve as the primary contact with the consultant's design team.
 It serves as the project's primary decision making body, and may meet as often as weekly, particularly during the initial design phases.
 The Architect for the University, or his designate, convenes the committee through completion of preliminary design.
-After the preliminary design is approved by the Architect for the University, the committee is convened by the appropriate Division Manager from the FP&C Department.
+After the preliminary design is approved by the Architect for the University and the Chief Facilities Officer, the committee is convened by the appropriate Division Manager from the FP&C Department.

-Steering Subcommittee membership is limited to 5-7 individuals.
+Committee membership is limited to 5-7 individuals.
 Committee members may invite other individuals from their offices, on an as needed basis, to provide input at particular meetings.
 Membership will normally be comprised as follows:

 - 1-3.
 Representatives from the Project Sponsor (No more than three) - 4.
-A Representative from the Provost Office for all academic projects or the Vice President's Office of the Project Sponsor - 5.
-The Architect for the University - 6.
+A Representative from the Provost Office for all academic projects or - the Vice President's Office of the Project Sponsor - 5.
+The Architect for the University, or his designate - 6.
 A Division Manager from the FP&C Department - 7.
-A Project Manager from the FP&C Department (Note: The Project Manager serves as the Secretary of the Steering Subcommittee.)
+A Project Manager from the FP&C Department (Note: The Project

+Manager serves as the Secretary of the Committee.)

-12.1.3 The Project Committee: The Project Committee will address program issues and will provide overall project review.
+12.1.3 The Committee Advisors: The Committee will address program issues and will provide overall project review.
 It will seek program input from appropriate university departments, such as police, school program areas, etc. Typically, it will meet monthly.
 The Architect for the University, or his designate, convenes the committee through completion of preliminary design.
 After the preliminary design is approved, the committee is convened by the Division Manager from the FP&C Department.

-Project Committee membership should be limited to 10-15 individuals and would normally be comprised as follows:
+Project Committee Advisors would normally be comprised as follows:

+- 1. The FP&C Construction Administration Manager

-- 1-7.
-The Steering Subcommittee as defined previously (5-7 members) - 8.
-A Faculty Representative - 9.
-A Student Representative - 10.
-A Representative from the University Budget Office - 11.
-A Representative from Environmental Health and Safety - 12-15.
+- 2. A Faculty Representative

+- 3. A Student Representative

+- 4. A Representative from the University Budget Office - 5.
+A Representative from Environmental Health and Safety - 6-8.
 Representatives of specific departments whose responsibility are particularly germane to the project; e.g., policy, parking and transportation, etc.